jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 * Low cardinality;
 * Data is well distributed (balanced).

-Regarding cardinality, if a high cardinality column is selected as partition column, the table might end up having excessive number of partitions and lots of small files (which Spark engine doesn't handle very well) and the overall performance of reading data from table could acctually be worst than having no partition at all.
+Regarding cardinality, if a high cardinality column is selected as partition column, the table might end up having excessive number of partitions and lots of small files (which Spark engine doesn't handle very well) and the overall performance of reading data from table could actually be worst than having no partition at all.

 Data distribution is another important aspect.
 If most of data is bucketed inside the same (or just a few) partition(s), then there is no real benefit on having partitions set.